 Dr. Crawford is a University Academic Fellow at All Souls College at Oxford University, where he is Drummond Professor of Political Economy.
 He specializes in game-theoretic microeconomics, with emphases on bargaining and arbitration, strategic communication, matching markets, learning, and coordination.
 His research areas are behavioural and experimental game theory, and behavioural economics more generally.
 He holds an A.B. summa cum Laude in economics from Princeton University and a Ph.D. in economics from the Massachusetts Institute of Technology.

-Dr. Lerner is a professor within the Management, Leadership, and Decision Science Area at the Harvard Kennedy School of Government.
-She is co-founder of the Harvard Decision Science Laboratory and steering-committee member of Harvard’s Mind, Brain, and Behavior Initiative.
-The first psychologist in the history of the Harvard Kennedy School to receive tenure, she draws insights from psychology, economics, and neuroscience to elucidate human judgment and decision making.
+Dr. Lerner is The Thornton F. Bradshaw Professor of Decision Science and Public Policy at the Harvard Kennedy School, Harvard University.
+She also holds concurrent appointments as Special Advisor to the Chief of Naval Operations and as Chief Decision Scientist within the United States Navy.
+The first psychologist in the history of the Harvard Kennedy School to receive tenure, Dr. Lerner draws insights from psychology, economics, and neuroscience to elucidate human judgment and decision making.
+In particular, she and her colleagues have developed a theoretical model for predicting the effects of emotion on the content and depth of thought in judgment and decision making.
 She holds a B.A. from the University of Michigan Honors College and an M.A. and Ph.D. from the University of California, Berkeley.